-Colposcopy view of the ectocervix The ectocervix is erythematous and there is purulent discharge from the external os.
+Colposcopy view of the ectocervix

+The ectocervix is erythematous and there is purulent discharge from the external os.

-- Pelvic inflammatory disease (PID) (table next slide): PID is a polymicrobial infection of the upper genital tract (ie, uterus, fallopian tubes, and ovaries) in which N gonorrhoeae is a common contributing pathogen.
+• Pelvic inflammatory disease (PID) (table next slide): PID is a polymicrobial infection of the upper genital tract (ie, uterus, fallopian tubes, and ovaries) in which N gonorrhoeae is a common contributing pathogen.
 About 15% of cases of gonococcal cervicitis progress to PID.
-PID causes pelvic or abdominal pain that may be accompanied by fever, abnormal uterine bleeding, and mucopurulent cervical discharge. - PID leads to scarring of the fallopian tubes and an increased risk for infertility and ectopic pregnancy.
+PID causes pelvic or abdominal pain that may be accompanied by fever, abnormal uterine bleeding, and mucopurulent cervical discharge.